mawais-afz/java-interview-questions/java-oops.md

     - The cast can be checked at runtime using the instanceof operator
     - An invalid cast will result in a ClassCastException
     - The cast may be implicit (no cast operator needed) when assigning to an interface reference

+65. **What are getters and setters in Java?**

+    Getters and setters are methods that allow controlled access to class fields/attributes:

+    ```java
+    public class Person {
+        private String name; // Private field

+        // Getter method
+        public String getName() {
+            return name;
+        }

+        // Setter method
+        public void setName(String name) {
+            this.name = name;
+        }
+    }
+    ```

+    Key points:

+    1. Encapsulation: They provide encapsulation by keeping fields private while allowing controlled access
+    2. Naming Convention:
+        - Getters start with "get" followed by capitalized field name
+        - Setters start with "set" followed by capitalized field name
+        - For boolean fields, getters often start with "is" (e.g., isActive())
+    3. Benefits:
+        - Add validation in setters
+        - Modify internal representation without changing public interface
+        - Control read/write access separately
+        - Enable debugging/logging when fields are accessed
+    4. JavaBeans: Following these naming conventions makes classes compatible with JavaBeans specification

+66. **What is static in Java?**

+    The static keyword in Java is used to declare members (variables and methods) that belong to the class itself rather than instances of the class:

+    ```java
+    public class Counter {
+        private static int count = 0;  // Static variable shared by all instances

+        public static void increment() {  // Static method
+            count++;
+        }

+        public static int getCount() {    // Static method
+            return count;
+        }
+    }
+    ```

+    Key points:

+    1. Static Variables (Class Variables):
+        - Shared across all instances of the class
+        - Can be accessed without creating class instance
+        - Initialized only once when class is loaded
+        - Memory efficient for common data

+    2. Static Methods:
+        - Can be called without creating class instance
+        - Can only directly access other static members
+        - Cannot use 'this' keyword
+        - Common for utility functions

+    3. Static Blocks:
+        - Used for static initialization
+        - Executed when class is loaded
+        - Runs before constructor

+    4. Static Classes:
+        - Only inner classes can be static
+        - Don't need instance of outer class to be created
+        - Cannot access non-static members of outer class

+    5. Common Uses:
+        - Utility methods (e.g., Math.sqrt())
+        - Constants (public static final)
+        - Singleton pattern
+        - Factory methods